-How to make dairy free pesto pasta
+How to make vegan pesto

 Add all of the remaining ingredients for the pesto to the food processor and process until smooth or leave a few larger chunks if desired.

 Most pesto sauces contain parmesan cheese, so they aren’t vegan friendly, but I opted to use cashew parmesan in this recipe so it is dairy free and can be enjoyed by all types of eaters!

-- You can make a double batch of the pesto and keep the leftover sauce for sandwiches, dips, or for chicken and buddha bowls throughout the week!
+You can make a double batch of the pesto and keep the leftover sauce for sandwiches, dips, or for chicken and buddha bowls throughout the week!

-Try these other easy dinner recipes next!
+Try these next!